 As your business grows, it's likely you'll start thinking to the future—to the sale of your business and to the money you'll make from that sale.
 But with many business sales, owners face new tax concerns.
 A common one is how to pass on the money they've amassed without creating an enormous tax bill.
-In this article, we share some strategies you may be able to use to reduce or eliminate federal and state estate taxes.
+In this article, we share some strategies you may be able to use to reduce or eliminate your federal and state estate tax.

 Important disclosure: The strategies shared in this article should not be used without your accountant, attorney, and financial planner’s oversight.
 Be sure to speak with professionals to ensure that these strategies are effective options for your financial situation.